javierbrea/narval/README.md

 * `name` `<String>`.
 Reference for the container.
 * `build` `<String>`.
 Reference name of the [docker-image](#docker-image) from which this container will be started.
 * `bind` `<Array> of <String>`.
 Array of paths to be binded into the docker container.
 This "resources" will be "shared" from the local file system directly to the docker container, so if there are changes in the resources, there is no need to rebuild the Docker images to refresh changes.
+The full folder tree will be respected, and will be binded just as it is to the Docker image.
 * `depends_on` `<String>`.
 Reference name of another docker-container.
 This container will be started only after the other one is started.
 (Caution, because this does not implies that services inside the other container are ready as well)

 > *Partial example of docker-containers configuration*